radianthero/radianthero.github.io/_posts/2024-1-8-first-post-new-years.md

 Pretty cool huh?
 Hoping to get more translators soon, If you wanna see the overall progress, here's the link for it <https://github.com/DOL-Translations/lupin-III>

-I did make this for my pfp for Decenmber.
+I did make this for my pfp for December.

 ![Link with christmas hat](/assets/images/link,%20christmas.png)